samuel-lexim/kafla/wp-content/plugins/super-testimonial/readme.txt

 * Clean Design & Code.
 * Unlimited Testimonials.
 * Easy to use shortcodes.
-* 4 Different Testimonials Themes.
+* 4 Different Testimonial Themes.
 * Widget Ready.
-* Custom post enable.
+* Custom Post Enable.
 * Testimonials filtering by categories.
 * Sort by date, random or custom order.
-* Slider auto play with time interval.
 * multiple testimonial in same page.
 * Display Testimonials on any Page, Post or Text Widget.
-* Easy Documentation
+* Easy Documentation.
-* Customer support
+* 24/7 Customer support.
-* Easy to use
+* Super Easy to use.

 <strong>Testimonial Available fields</strong>